 But now, you can.

-Because the same company that inspires tattoos and leather vests has just launched Serial 1, a new E-bike offshoot that's making four power-assisted bikes.
-Each just became available for pre-order, with shipping slated for the spring.
+Because the same company that inspires tattoos and leather vests is behind Serial 1, a new E-bike offshoot that's making power-assisted bikes to swiftly take you around town.

 The electric bike is an underrated means of getting from point A to point B. With a motor that kicks in when you need it, you never have to worry about struggling up a hill.
 And if you're commuting to work, it means you can show up without looking like a sweaty mess.
 People appreciate that.

-The four Serial 1 bikes are available in a range of features and price points, all higher-end and better-looking than most options in the market.
+Serial 1 is making four bikes that are available in a range of features and price points, all higher-end and better-looking than most options in the market.
 There's also a brand-new limited edition bike available to pre-order that's based on the company's original prototype.

 The entry level MOSH/CTY has a 250-watt motor and a single-speed drivetrain, and it tops out at 20 miles per hour.
 The top-of-the-line RUSH/CTY Speed adds a continuously variable transmission and bigger battery, and it can reach speeds up to 28 miles per hour.
 Whichever bike you choose, you'll get places in a hurry.